benchristel/sindarin/preface.md

-One problem with learning the Elvish languages is that Tolkien never intended them to be used by anyone other than the characters in his books.
-He had the inconvenient habit of never *finishing* a language.
+One problem with learning the Elvish languages is that Tolkien never intended them to be used by anyone other than the characters in his books, so he never wrote any reader-friendly dictionaries or grammar lessons.
+He also had the
+inconvenient habit of never *finishing* a language.
 For him, the joy of language creation was in constantly tinkering and reworking things.
-As a result, the descriptions of Sindarin in his notes are full of beautiful words but contain very little information about how we might put those words together into sentences.
+As a result, the descriptions of Sindarin in his notes are full of beautiful words but short on information about how we might put those words together into sentences.
+As you might imagine, this makes it very difficult to say with certainty whether our Sindarin translations resemble what Tolkien might have written.

-Because of this uncertainty, speaking or teaching Sindarin is a bit like drawing a dinosaur.
+Because of this inherent uncertainty, speaking Sindarin is a bit like drawing a dinosaur.
 We might never know for sure what color T-Rex was, but if you're going to draw one, you have to